colecarroll/js-toolkit/readme.md

-# JS Toolkit: an training application for beginners to JavaScript
+# JS Toolkit: a training application for beginners to JavaScript

 [Deployed Site](https://www.jstoolkit.io)